ship-armada/armada/TX_SIGNING.md

 Railgun wallets use BIP-39 mnemonics with BIP-32 hierarchical derivation — the standard crypto wallet pattern.
 Armada deliberately departs from this for integrator UX reasons:

 - **No second seed phrase.** Users already have a wallet.
 Asking them to generate, back up, and manage a separate 12/24-word mnemonic for their shielded identity adds friction that kills integrator adoption.
 "Connect wallet → sign → done" is the product requirement.
-- **Existing wallet as entropy source.** An ECDSA signature over structured data provides ≥128 bits of entropy (from the signing nonce `k`), which is sufficient for HKDF input.
-The entropy quality is different from BIP-39 (structured vs uniform), but HKDF is specifically designed to extract uniform key material from non-uniform sources.
+- **Existing wallet as entropy source.** The signature bytes are used as HKDF input under standard wallet signing assumptions.
+HKDF is specifically designed to extract uniform key material from non-uniform, structured sources.
+This is a UX-driven construction, not a claim that signature-derived entropy is superior to mnemonic-based entropy.
 - **Tradeoff acknowledged.** The mnemonic approach gives higher raw entropy (128–256 bits, uniform) and well-studied BIP-32 derivation paths.
 The signature approach gives lower UX friction at the cost of phishing as the primary threat vector and `issuedAt`-dependent non-reproducibility.
 This is an explicit product decision, not a cryptographic preference.

 Any future SDK that needs to interop with mnemonic-derived Railgun wallets must support both derivation paths.
 This spec covers signature-derived keys only.